Gordon Reid (tennis)

-He has competed for Great Britain at the Summer Paralympics when tennis made its first appearance at Beijing 2008.
-He reached the quarterfinals in the singles in London 2012 as well as the quarterfinals in doubles.
+Reid's first appearance for Great Britain at the Summer Paralympics was when he was age sixteen at Beijing 2008.
+He later reached the quarterfinals in the singles in London 2012 as well as the quarterfinals in doubles.
 He won Paralympic gold in the men's singles event at Rio 2016 and silver in the doubles event with partner Alfie Hewett, whom he beat in the singles final.
 At Tokyo 2020, Reid won bronze in the singles and silver in the doubles with Hewett.
 The pair later went on to complete a calendar year Grand Slam, winning all four majors in 2021.
-They are currently on a run of 13 consecutive grand slam final appearances, during which they won 10 slams in a row.
+At Paris 2024 he won his second gold medal, again partnering Hewett in the men's doubles.
+He currently holds the record for most doubles slam titles won by a wheelchair player in any division (men's, women's, and quads), with 27.

+Reid was born able-bodied, and enjoyed a wide variety of sports as a child, including football and tennis.
+However, at the age of 12, he contracted a rare neurological condition called transverse myelitis which left him paralyzed from the waist down.

 Early life

 Reid was born in Alexandria, West Dunbartonshire, on 2 October 1991.
 He comes from a tennis-playing family and started playing tennis at the age of six, alongside his two brothers and sister at Helensburgh Lawn Tennis Club, where he was a good junior player, before contracting rare spinal condition, transverse myelitis in 2004.
-He was paralysed from the waist down for over a decade but then gradually regained limited ability to stand and walk unaided.
+He was paralysed from the waist down for over a decade but then gradually regained limited ability to stand and walk.

 He first began playing wheelchair tennis in 2005, when he was introduced to the sport at Scotstoun Leisure Centre in Glasgow.
 He was acknowledged for his sporting credentials in 2006, when he was among the 10 shortlisted finalists for the BBC Young Sports Personality of the Year.

 In 2007, Reid became Britain's youngest men's Singles National Champion and he was also part of Great Britain's winning junior team at the 2007 World Team Cup.
 He feels his greatest achievement was representing ParalympicsGB at the 2008 Beijing Paralympic Games when he was 16 years old.

-When he was younger, Reid combined his training commitments with his studies and in 2009 he passed Highers in Maths, English and Biology after attending Hermitage Academy.
+When he was younger, Reid combined his training commitments with his studies and in 2009 he passed Highers in Maths, English and Biology after attending Hermitage Academy in Helensburgh, Argyll and Bute.
 He is a lifelong supporter of Rangers FC and regularly attends their home matches.